woman asking how do I know if I’m in menopause

 woman sitting on a couch wondering if she‘s in menopause because she hasn‘t had a period for many yearsDoes a hysterectomy cause menopause?

-Female who has had a hysterectomy and no longer gets periods and is wondering if she’s in menopauseBut your progression into menopause may also not be the same as if you didn’t have a hysterectomy.
-Some premenopausal people may experience hot flashes after a hysterectomy due to decreased blood flow to the ovaries.
-You may also start natural menopause earlier than you would have if you didn't have a hysterectomy.
-This means you could have menopause symptoms a few years earlier than you otherwise may have.
+Female who has had a hysterectomy and no longer gets periods and is wondering if she’s in menopauseThat said, your transition into menopause might look a little different than if you didn’t have a hysterectomy.
+Some premenopausal people may experience hot flashes immediately after a hysterectomy due to decreased blood flow to the ovaries.
+This is typically temporary, but you may also start natural menopause a few years earlier than you would have otherwise.

 Hormonal IUD and bleeding